simongt/react-to-do-list/NOTES.md

 * Refactor with CSS frameworks: Flexbox + Grid.
 * Refactor with CSS frameworks: Materialize.
 * Fix add list and add item so that they appear automatically.
-* Move state lists to <Lists> instead of <App>, along with appropriate item and list methods: add / edit / delete.
+* Move state lists to `<Lists>` instead of `<App>`, along with appropriate item and list methods: add / edit / delete.
 * Add inputs checks for empty strings, duplicate entries.
 * Add reset / clear button.
 * Add up / down buttons to move lists and items.
 * Improve hover margins and padding for new list insertion.
 * For list label edit feature, pass prop back up pipeline and update the state.
 * If an item is marked complete, then do not allow edit mode.
-* Make paper and pencil icon atop clickable so that it clears out all the lists and items, add an arrow and text as indicator
+* Make paper and pencil icon atop clickable so that it clears out all the lists and items, add an arrow and text as indicator.
 * Update string refs (legacy) to use either callback refs or the createRef API instead: https://reactjs.org/docs/refs-and-the-dom.html
+* Safari, IE and other browsers do not support `text-decoration-style`.
+  * Try this... `-webkit-text-decoration-line: line-through;`